FDDU Frequently Asked Questions

 Please call the POC from BOP that sent you the letter and get the appropriate BOP Facility Code and DNA Sequence number for the offenders to be sampled so that it can be provided on the FD-936 form.
 Please see the Buccal Collection Kit Information that provides information on how the collection kit is utilized.
 Please call us with any questions on the FDDU main line at (703) 632-7529.

 What are the main mistakes that people make, and how can I avoid them?

-- Be sure to notate in section 4 of the FD-936 form with revision date 08-05-2011, the qualifying reason for DNA collection.
-If using the FD-936 form with revision date 01-06-2009, if the offender is facing criminal charges, please check the Federal Arresting Agency box, and if the offender is a non-U.S. person facing immigration charges or being Federally detained, please check the Federal Detaining Agency box.
-Please see the definitions of a Convicted Offender, Arrestee, and Detainee on the new New Buccal Collection Kit Information document.
+- Be sure to notate in section 4 of the FD-936 form with revision date 08-05-2011 the qualifying reason for DNA collection.
+If using the FD-936 form with revision date 01-06-2009, if the offender is facing criminal charges, please check the Federal Arresting Agency box, and if the offender is a non-U.S. person facing immigration charges or being federally detained, please check the Federal Detaining Agency box.
+Please see the definitions of a Convicted Offender, Arrestee, and Detainee on the Buccal Collection Kit Information document.